delvtech/hyperdrive-frontend/docs/PostMortems.md

     - [Reference Title 1](URL1)

-# Post Mortems
+## Post Mortems

 ## Incorrect Chain Id - 07/26/2023

 ---

 ### Authors

 Jack Burrus (Frontend Developer)

 ---

 ### Summary

-The hyperdrive config returns the wrong chain id.
+The browser was caching the response from localhost:80 for the address.json file.
+Despite being on the same docker container as someone else, the Hyperdrive address returned was different.

 ---